 In June 2016 I visited CCA in Montreal to spend some time browsing through Jeanneret’s archives.
-Viewing his archives gave me a very personal glimpse of the kind, gentle genius that Jeanneret was.
-A few images from my visit to CCA follow.
-The poster give to Jeanneret by his colleagues on his 60th birthday is a true gem.
+Viewing his archives gave me a very personal glimpse of the kind, gentle man that Jeanneret was.
+The poster given to Jeanneret by his colleagues on his 60th birthday is a true gem.

 Phantom Hands supports Canadian Centre for Architecture's 'Find and Tell' Program

 Phantom Hands supported Dr. Sangeeta Bagga’s participation in the Canadian Centre for Architecture's 'Find and Tell' research residency in 2019 to study photographs from the Pierre Jeanneret archive.Read Essay

 A Visit to the Chandigarh Architecture Museum

 The Chandigarh Architecture Museum is one of my favourite buildings in Chandigarh.
 Designed by Architect S.D.
 Sharma, a protege of Corbusier and Jeanneret, the building draws inspiration from the Pavillion Le Corbusier in Zurich.Read Essay